 Proper placement of the projector relative to the screen will yield a rectangular, perfectly-centered image that completely fills the screen.

-Ideally, the projector should be positioned perpendicular to the screen and in such a way that the lens center and screen center are aligned with each other, as shown in Figure 3-2.
+Ideally, the projector should be positioned perpendicular to the screen and in such a way that the lens center is aligned with either the top or bottom edge of the screen area, and centered horizontally.
+See Figure 3-2.